D2L Gradebook Tips: Setup, Manage, Export, & Print Grades

 Recommended Printing Options:

 There is no direct print option in the D2L Gradebook.
-First export the grades and then use Excel (or other spreadsheet) options to print.
+First export the grades and then use Excel (or other spreadsheet) options to print or save as PDF.

 On the "Home" tab of Excel: